 - Is plantar fasciitis making you unable to walk properly?

-- Are you having headache that awakens you from sleep?
+- Are you having a headache that awakens you from sleep?

-Here's an example of Protalus ad that doesn't question the audience, but rather giving a broad idea on the issues that the product can solve (with clear money-back guarantee).
+Here's an example of a Protalus ad that doesn't question the audience, but rather gives a broad idea of the issues that the product can solve (with a clear money-back guarantee).

 Note that the ad above doesn't specify the type of foot pain, but talks about generic foot discomfort without showing any animated skeletal system, blood flows or glowing green flashes.